Emotion Wheel – Identify and Understand Your Feelings

 rewarded_ads

-What this emotion is useful for
+What it can be useful for

 Emotions are signals that show you what matters.
 For example, anger can point to boundaries, and fear can remind you to be careful.